Axelrod-Python/Axelrod/docs/contributing.rst

 The function :code:`versus_test` also accepts a :code:`random_seed` keyword, and like :code:`responses_test` the history is accumulated.

-The :code:`expected_behaviour` dictionary tests that the behaviour of the strategy is as expected (the tests for this is inherited in the :code:`init` method).
+The :code:`expected_classifier` dictionary tests that the classification of the strategy is as expected (the tests for this is inherited in the :code:`init` method).
 Please be sure to classify new strategies according to the already present dimensions but if you create a new dimension you do not **need** to re